naohisas/dot.emacs/README.md

 (setq user-mail-address "Your email address")
 ```
 ### Emacs in Mac OS
-Older version of Emacs is iinstalled by default with Mac OS.
+Older version of Emacs (Emacs22) is iinstalled by default with Mac OS.
 So it is suggested you to install new one on your Mac.
 <br>
-Emcas can be installed with Homebrew in Mac.
+New Emcas (Emacs 25.1) can be installed with Homebrew in Mac.
 ```
 $ brew cask install emacs
 ```